 to try to fund the transfer of her eggs to a fertility clinic overseas and have fertility treatment abroad at a later date.

-The Progress Educational Trust (PET)'s #ExtendTheLimit campaign is calling on the Government to extend the 10-year storage limit for eggs frozen for social reasons.
+The Progress Educational Trust (PET)'s #ExtendTheLimit campaign calls on the Government to extend the 10-year storage limit for eggs frozen for social reasons.

 The proportion of women affected is increasing rapidly.
 In the UK, figures from the Human Fertilisation and Embryology Authority (HFEA) reveal the number of women freezing their eggs more than tripled in the last five years.
 However, the current 10-year storage limit acts as a perverse incentive for women to delay freezing their eggs until their mid-to-late 30s when egg quality is declining and a woman's chance of becoming a biological mother has reduced - latest HFEA data shows two-thirds of UK women freezing their eggs are over 35.